Why I Quit Being a Baha’i

 The main problem with this is that despite purportedly coming from an all-powerful, all-knowing source, the messages are incomplete, hard to follow, delivered in a poor medium (orally, sometimes), and vague.

 The result is that their own followers get into conflict with each other, like in the case of Protestants vs Catholics in Ireland, or the conflict between Shi’a and Sunni Muslims.
-It’s confusing, because to outsiders, those followers are all the same (yes, to me, Catholics are just a variety of “Christians”.
-They’re all Jesus/Bible people!)
+It’s confusing because, to outsiders, those followers are all the same (yes, while they’d disagree, I was taught that Catholics were a variety of “Christians”.
+Seems right… They’re all Jesus/Bible people!)

 Conflict between religions is also ridiculous and makes no sense.
 It’s like the president of a company appointing various CEOs, giving them similar/identical missions, and then allowing them to fight.
 (I’ve seen this strategy, actually!
 It never ends well.)